ajzat25/SectorEdit/README.md

 ## What does CPU acceleration mean?
 It means that the gpu never see's a pixel of data (in the map) that won't end up visable on the screen, saving time futility rendering extra triangles.

-### Thats Dumb!
+### Why?
 VBO's, and VAO's have been around forever!
 Yes, Im doing this for fun, not because it makes sence.

 # Level Editor?